Accelerated Gradient Methods for Geodesically Convex Optimization: Tractable Algorithms and Convergence Analysis: Convergence Analysis

-The term $(\xi-1)\left\Vert \bar{v}_{k}\right\Vert_{x_k} ^{2}$ is novel compared with \eqref{eq:classic_potential}, and it measures the kinetic energy~\cite{wibisono2016}.
-Intuitively, this potential makes sense because a large $\xi$ means high friction (see \cref{sec:continuous}).
+The term $(\xi-1)\left\Vert \bar{v}_{k}\right\Vert_{x_k} ^{2}$ is novel compared with the potential function in \citep{ahn2020from}, and it measures the kinetic energy~\citep{wibisono2016}.
+Intuitively, this potential makes sense because a large $\xi$ means high friction (see \cref{app:su} and \cref{sec:continuous}).
 This term is useful when handling metric distortion.
-Our proofs consist of two steps: computation in a tangent space and handling metric distortion.}